kachan1208/hello-world/README.md

 </CodeSnippets>

-- **second**, on each new device use the `EThree.restorePrivateKey(pwd)` method to download the user private key from the cloud and decrypt it:
+- **second**, on each new device use the `EThree.restorePrivateKey(pwd)` method to download the user's private key from the cloud and decrypt it:

 <CodeSnippets activeLanguage={SnippetLanguage.js}>
 	<CodeSnippet language={SnippetLanguage.js} title="JavaScript" >{JsRestore}</CodeSnippet>